MITZVAH MALL 2013/5774

-Available General Tribute funds: Administration, Camp & Summer Scholarships, Cantor Barr’s Discretionary Fund, College Outreach, Family Programming, Food Pantry, Kitchen/Oneg, Library, Life Long Learning, Mitzvah/Caring, Music/Choir, NFTY Scholarships, Prayer Book Fund, Rabbi Levy’s Discretionary Fund, Religious School, Social Justice, Soup Kitchen, Synagogue Beautification Fund (formerly Building & Grounds), Temple Shalom Reads, Torah Fund, Youth Programs
+Available General Tribute funds: Administration, Camp & Summer Scholarships, Cantor Barr’s Discretionary Fund, College Outreach, David Ensel Memorial Fund, Family Programming, Food Pantry, Kitchen/Oneg, Library, Life Long Learning, Mitzvah/Caring, Music/Choir, NFTY Scholarships, Prayer Book Fund, Rabbi Levy’s Discretionary Fund, Religious School, Social Justice, Soup Kitchen, Synagogue Beautification Fund (formerly Building & Grounds), Temple Shalom Reads, Torah Fund, Youth Programs

-We are looking for volunteers to help fill out Tribute cards starting in January.
-If interested, please contact Leslie Kallus in the Temple office 973-584-5666, ext.
-3.
+If you would like to volunteer to fill out Tribute cards, please contact Leslie Kallus in the Temple office 973-584-5666, ext.
+5.

 Download a PDF of the Bulk Tribute Order Form by clicking here